alerta/alerta-docs/_build/html/_sources/api/reference.txt

 Create a blackout
 ~~~~~~~~~~~~~~~~~

-Create a new blackout period for the ``environment``.
+Create a new blackout period for alert suppression.

 ::

     POST /blackout

 Input
 +++++